What are the membership requirements for girls?

 - is at least 18 years old OR is a high school graduate (or equivalent);

 - accepts the principles and beliefs as stated in the preamble of the Girl Scout Constitution; and

 - has paid annual, lifetime, or other applicable membership dues.

 Most girls participate with a group of girls of about the same age, known as a troop, that is organized by adult volunteers.
 In a troop, girls earn badges for each new skill they learn and challenge they overcome.
 Badges are grouped into four areas—outdoors, entrepreneurship, STEM (science, technology, engineering, and math), and life skills.
 Girls can also participate in events held by their Girl Scout council and go to camp.
 As girls enter middle school, they can dig deep into what interests them—they might learn to code, make a PSA, travel to new places, or go on an outdoor adventure.
 Did we mention the potential for earning college scholarships?
 Learn more about the different ways to participate.

-NOTE: Programming and activities will differ temporarily in light of COVID-19.
-We are working hard to adapt to girls’ needs to keep them connected, engaged, and inspired from home and online.
+NOTE: Programming and activities are different in light of COVID-19.
+We continue to adapt to girls’ needs to keep them connected, engaged, and inspired from home and online, and in safe gatherings and outside events following local and federal guidelines.
 Girls can still earn badges; build new skills; participate in virtual events; help their communities through safe service projects; learn how to protect the environment; explore (STEM); and more.